 Software – App Usability, Third Party Compatibility

-Compared with the hardware design, the software is far superior and, thanks to an unusually large array of features, allows the camera to successfully reach above and beyond its humble price tag.
+The unusually large array of features allows the Wyze Cam V3 to successfully reach above and beyond its humble price tag.

-There’s also the option to allocate detection zones, which helps further reduce unnecessary triggers and is particularly useful if you intend to have the camera set up for long term use in a single spot.
+There’s also the option to allocate detection zones, which helps reduce unnecessary triggers and is particularly useful if leaving the camera in a single spot.

 The various settings menus allow for plenty of customization.

-Generally speaking, there is significant delay when viewing the livestream on the Wyze Cam V3.
-On the highest quality setting, I noticed the delay was sometimes as much as four or five seconds.
+There was delay when viewing the live feed.
+On the highest quality setting, the delay was sometimes four or five seconds.

-You can easily share your devices with other Wyze users, which is useful for families and roommates sharing devices across communal spaces.
+You can easily share devices with other Wyze users.

 Though the box states that the camera is compatible with Google voice assistant, the in-app menu reveals no such option.
-Alexa compatibility, thankfully, works as expected, and the inclusion of Wyze’s own automation settings, which it calls ‘Rules’, more than makes up for the seemingly omitted Google integration.
+Alexa compatibility works as expected.

-After a bit of playing around, I found these simple automations to be handy for tailoring the device to specific needs, helping make better use of features like AI detection (it can detect pets, packages and humans if you pay for premium).
+Rules are handy for tailoring the device to specific needs, helping make better use of features like AI detection (which can detect pets, packages and humans with a subscription).

-You can also zoom into the image, which works well and doesn’t degrade the quality too much.
+It’s also possible to zoom into the image, which works well and doesn’t degrade the quality much.

 Motion detection is accurate, and the AI used in person/object detection is impressive.
 It isn’t limited to just faces, but can recognize the presence of a person from isolated body parts that appear in the frame, like hands and arms.

 The provided cloud storage allows the camera to store 12 seconds of footage in a clip for up to 12 days.
-Continuous recording can be enabled if you insert a MicroSD card.
+Continuous recording can be enabled with a microSD card (not included).

-Numerous times, the camera inexplicably failed to upload video recordings of certain detected events to the cloud, instead just providing a screenshot with the green squares of AI detection signaling the presence of a person.
+Sometimes the camera failed to upload video recordings of certain detected events to the cloud, instead just providing a screenshot with the green squares of AI detection signaling the presence of a person.

-The camera’s audio is fantastic, with clear and high quality audio and a respectable microphone to boot.
-It makes sense, then, that Wyze went a step further by providing smart audio features that make the most of this, including audio detection.
+The camera’s audio is clear and high quality.
+It makes the most of this by providing smart audio features, including audio detection.

-Like motion detection, this will trigger recording when the camera detects something and subsequently notify you.
-The built-in siren was loud and also high quality.
+Like motion detection, this will trigger recording when the camera detects something, sending a notification to the user.

-It’s a lot to consider, but, in reality, the regular Cam Plus plan will suffice for the majority of people, clocking in at just $1.99 a month in US territories (or $19.99 a year).
+There’s a wealth of subscription options, but the regular Cam Plus plan will likely suffice for $1.99 a month in US territories (or $19.99 a year).